assafelovic/gpt-researcher/docs/docs/tavily-api/introduction.md

 Tavily Search API is a search engine optimized for LLMs, aimed at efficient, quick and persistent search results.
 Unlike other search APIs such as Serp or Google, Tavily focuses on optimizing search for AI developers and autonomous AI agents.
 We take care of all the burden in searching, scraping, filtering and extracting the most relevant information from online sources.
 All in a single API call!

-The search API can also be used return answers to questions that require online information and can complete comprehensive research tasks in seconds.
+The search API can also be used return answers to questions (for use cases such as multi-agent frameworks like autogen) and can complete comprehensive research tasks in seconds.
 Moreover, Tavily leverages proprietary financial, code, news, and other data internal data sources to complement online information.

 To try our API in action, you can now use GPT Researcher on our hosted version [here](https://app.tavily.com/chat) or on our [API Playground](https://app.tavily.com/playground).